StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 ---
 # Why does this happen?

-When forking a task, child's RNG needs to be seeded
+When forking a task, child’s RNG needs to be seeded
-- Can't just copy parent state
+- Can’t just copy parent state
 - Parent & child would produce same RNG values

 In 1.7-1.9 the child is seeded by sampling from the parent RNG